 To leverage YouTube tags to their fullest potential, check out these tips and tricks.

 1. Make your first tag your target keyword and order the rest by importance.

 YouTube heavily accounts for your video’s first few tags when ranking content in their search results, especially the first tag.
 So make sure your first tag is the exact keyword you want to target.

 Using broad keywords as other tags helps YouTube understand your video’s context.
-For example, if you’re creating a video called “How to Hit a Baseball”, you’d want to add “Baseball” as a broad tag to indicate to YouTube that your video’s overarching topic is about baseball.
+For example, if you’re creating a video called “How to Hit a Baseball”, you’d want to add “Baseball” as a broad tag to indicate to YouTube that your video’s overarching topic is baseball.

-Using specific keywords that describe the topics you cover in your video as other tags helps YouTube understand your video’s content.
+Using specific keywords that describe the topics you cover in your video as other tags will help YouTube understand your video’s content.
 For instance, in the same “How to Hit a Baseball” video, adding “hitting off a tee” or “hitting batting practice” as specific tags would indicate to YouTube the exact topics your video covers.

 Best YouTube Tag Generators